-The words mini break have almost lost their meaning.
-After three months dreaming of the opportunity to jet off to the tropical luxury of the nearest Homebase, the concept of being able to finally head out of the house and spend a weekend being waited on hand-and-foot feels impossible.
+During lockdown the very words ‘mini break’ almost lost their meaning.
+After three months dreaming of the opportunity to jet off to the tropical luxury of the nearest Homebase, the concept of being able to finally head out of the house and spend a weekend being waited on hand-and-foot felt impossible.
+But now they’re open again and here are the hotels and of dream destinations that make for the perfect staycation.

 What the Heckfield?
 The Georgian country house hotel is a favourite with the likes of Cara Delevingne and Liv Tyler, royals and Insta-famouses alike.
 The restaurant’s also a strong advocate of sustainability, with the food for Skye Gyngell’s restaurant coming straight from the traditional walled garden, the 400 acre farm and bio-dynamic market garden..